Discover our transformative Learning Programs

 Regardless of the diagnosis (or no diagnosis), Rocky Point Academy can evaluate whether our programs are beneficial for you or your child.
 We offer these informal assessments at no cost.

-To streamline our website, we use the terms dyslexia and ADHD to describe the cognitive processes we focus on.
-In Canada and the United States, dyslexia is often identified as a Specific Learning Disability in areas such as reading, writing, and math.
+As labels continue to evolve, numerous diagnoses fall under the umbrella of neurodivergence.
+For example, in Canada and the United States, dyslexia is often identified as a Specific Learning Disability in areas such as reading, writing, and math.
 Our clients present with a variety of diagnoses.
 At Rocky Point Academy, we are committed to creating a supportive environment that acknowledges and addresses these complexities, empowering participants to achieve their full potential.
-We regularly offer tools and strategies for the following:
+We regularly offer tools and strategies for a wide range of diagnoses, including...

 Anxiety Disorder